Note:

 All Year 1 students will be required to take THREE (3) Prescribed GSMs - Fitness for Life (FFL), Personal Career Strategy 1 (PCS1) and Understanding Singapore 1 (US1).
 Fitness for Life is a 30-hour module while Personal Career Strategy 1 and Understanding Singapore 1 are 15-hour modules.

-For AY2024, Year 1 SAS, SBM & SDM students will also be taking TWO (2) Elective GSMs during your first academic year.
+All Year 1 students will also be taking TWO (2) Elective GSMs during your first academic year.

 Different schools may select different combinations for Year 1 GSMs, so please check with your Course Managers (CMs) / Personal Mentors (PEMs).